 Cru® Inner City - Chicago is excited to be able to host Urban Immersion™ once again!
 Participants will spend time on Chicago campuses doing evangelism and meeting students as well as serving with Cru Inner City partner ministries and churches to serve the needs of children, teens, and the poor throughout Chicago.
 You'll have great opportunities to both minister cross-culturally and engage in cultural learning.

-$135 covers materials, supplies, outings and one meal per day.
+$210 This covers housing, breakfast, most dinners, materials, supplies, and outings.
 This also covers a Cru background check, which is required because you will be ministering to minors as a part of this trip.
-(Not included in the cost is housing, breakfast, and lunch.
-See below for housing details.)
+(Not included in the cost are several dinners, all lunches, and transportation around the city.)

 The Agape Community Center is owned by Cru.
 It is our central meeting place during Urban Immersion.
 Most of our meetings, trainings and celebrations will take place there.
 Some campus groups will be housed there.
 Many groups will have the opportunity to minister there throughout the week.
 For more about the Agape Community Center visit click here.